rossi2018/rossi2018/README.md

 > "You don't have to be great to start, but you have to start to be great."  - Zig Zagler

+> "Anytime someone builds a little application that runs on a cell phone, there's something that goes on the server." – James Gosling, creator of the Java              programming language